JCassio1/iFood-ordering-javascript/README.md

 ## ☄️ Future Improvements

 1. Lazy loading
-2. Infinite Horizontal Autoplay smooth autoscrool Slider
+2. Account creation
-3. Account creation
+3. Apple PassKey for account creation without passwords

 Made with ❤️ by Joselson and sleepless nights